Tawnygoody/MS2-World-of-Rugby/README.md

     - I want to be able to return to the home page at the click of a button.
     - I want to be able to challenge myself with different difficulty settings.
     - I want to have the option of turning audio on and off.
     - I want a game that is simple to play so I do not to spend a length of time learning the rules.
-    - I want easy controls for the game, so I can play the game effortlessly.
     - I want to see a scoring system so I have a score to beat.
     - I want to be able to contact the business with any queries I may have.